We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 Let us know if you’re having problems by using the feedback form on the your profile page, use the Staffroom chat page, or email us directly.

 We use our Twitter as a way to interact with experts taking part in I’m a Scientist, among other things.
-It’s a great way to communicate how the event’s going, learn more about you, the people taking part, and ultimately keep in touch with everyone after the event.
+It’s a great way to communicate how your zone is going, learn more about you, the people taking part, and ultimately keep in touch with everyone after the activity.
 Get on board and follow us at @imascientist and keep an eye on tweets marked #IASUK.

 If you need any help, please email firstname.lastname@example.org or call 01225 326 892.

-Visit the Staffroom at imascientist.org.uk/staffroom during the event to say Hi, or if you’ve got a question for the moderators.
+Visit the Staffroom at imascientist.org.uk/staffroom during the activity to say Hi, or if you’ve got a question for the moderators.

 The small print page

 By accepting your invitation to I’m a Scientist you are agreeing to these listed terms and conditions